Last updated October 22, 2025

 process, Heroku Postgres runs ANALYZE

-on your database: this recalculates statistics for your database to make sure the Postgres query planner has up-to-date information even after a version upgrade.
+on your database.
+This process recalculates statistics for your database to make sure the Postgres query planner has up-to-date information even after a version upgrade.
 All credentials and custom credentials are also rotated as a part of the upgrade process.

 command can fail due to errors such as incompatible data types in a table in your database.
-If your upgrade fails, running pg:wait
+If your upgrade fails, you receive an email notification with the error details.
+Also, running pg:upgrade:wait

 returns version upgrade error, check your Heroku email notifications for details